 6.5.1.14 The applicant has the adequate financial and technical capacity to meet the provisions of this Ordinance.
-Please see Appendix F - Team Experience and Appendix G - Financing References A financing letter of interest from Skowhegan Savings Bank is included with this submission.
+Please see Appendix F - Team Experience and Appendix G previously submitted - Financing References A financing letter of interest from Skowhegan Savings Bank was previously submitted.
+Also included with this submission a letter from Internal Revenue withdrawing the lien that was previously extant.